TannerBurns/cloc/README.md

 The two core features (classes) of CLOC, command line object chaining, are `Cmd` and `Grp`.

 A `Cmd` class object defines one action to process when invoked.
 In most cases, this will be the defined function that is decorated.
-A command can be invoked by calling `Cmd.start` or being invoked by a `Grp`.
+A command can be invoked by calling the `Cmd` or being called by a `Grp`.

 A `Grp` class object holds one to many actions to process when invoked.
 The actions can be a `Cmd` or another `Grp`, but only one action can be called at a time per `Grp`.
-The first `Grp` will receive the first command line state, `sys.argv[:1]`.
-Every `Grp` will receive a command line state and will pass this state to the matched action.
+The first `Grp` will receive the first command line state, `sys.argv[1:]`.
+Every `Grp` will receive a command line state and will pass this state to the next action.
 It is on `Grp` only to update the command line state.

 ```python
 from cloc import cmd, grp